Yazdi Bagli is executive vice president of Enterprise Business Services for Kaiser Foundation Health Plan, Inc. and Hospitals.

 In this role, Bagli leads the Enterprise Business Services function, comprised of key shared services and operations that support the Kaiser Permanente enterprise.

-He reports directly to Kaiser Permanente’s chairman and chief executive officer and is a member of the National Executive Team and the CEO Executive Committee.
+He reports directly to Kaiser Permanente’s chair and chief executive officer and is a member of the National Executive Team.

 Bagli has nearly 30 years of global leadership in shared services IT, digital strategy, and business transformation.
 Prior to joining Kaiser Permanente, Bagli led enterprise business services at Walmart, including shared services and IT for finance, human resources, procurement, call centers, workplace services, and automation as a service.
 Bagli also spent more than 20 years at Procter & Gamble, serving in progressive leadership roles in 4 countries, deploying and running large-scale IT systems, leading large business transformation programs, and gaining expertise in running global shared services.